pasface/hello-world/README.md

 # hello-world
-test repo for the Hello-world dingus
+test repo for the Hello-world project